CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/tailoring.md

 - **Level 10: Journeyman Tailor** - Growing expertise in tailoring and ability to create more complex items.
 Journeyman Tailors are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Tailor** - Exceptional skill in tailoring and ability to create advanced items.
 Master Tailors are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Tailor** - Legendary skill in tailoring and ability to create masterwork items.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary works and ability to influence the future of tailoring.
-Artisan Legends can create masterpieces that combine multiple disciplines.
+- **Level 20: Legendary Artisan Tailor** - Creation of legendary works and ability to influence the future of tailoring.
+Legendary Artisan Tailors can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of tailoring itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |